akiryk/tutorials-learning-lessons/frontendmasters-react-intermediate.md

 `React.lazy()` enables you to load a component only at the moment you need it — i.e. when it is first rendered.
 `Suspense` is used as a wrapper around anything that contains lazy loaded components.

 **Only use lazy() if you have a module larger than approx 30kb** -according to Brian Holt, otherwise it's more effort than what you will gain.
+His reason is that it can be a worse UX to wait for something that loads quickly anyway.
+If waiting for an 800k library to load, fine, show a loader.
+Otherwise...

+## SSR

+Why?
+- So that users have something to look at when page first loads as js is still downloading and being parsed

+How to?
+- Call `hydrate()` from react-dom not `render()`.
+This ensures that the content inside of `<div id="root">` isn't blown away, allowing users to see the SSR content
+- Remove any uses of `document` or `window` from code that will be called server-side, since node doesn't understand them.
+- In server side code, render the parts that you want to render (e.g. with express' `app.use()`)